 Surrounded by like-minded people and making musical instruments, this was a perfect opportunity to develop my skills and ideas and practice all the techniques I had started to learn at school.

-I was with the EMWS for eleven years and while I was there I was for the most part playing bass in three different bands and being influenced by very diverse styles.
-One band in particular really showed me the importance of having top quality equipment.
-Ok, we were a covers band, playing just about everything from heavy rock, blues, funk and disco and all the time I used two of my own basses.
+I was with the EMWS for eleven years and while I was there for the most part playing bass in three different bands and being influenced by very diverse styles.
+One band in particular really showed me the importance of having quality equipment.
+We were playing just about everything from heavy rock, blues, funk and disco.
+During this time I used two of my own basses.
 We practised four nights a week after work for three to four hours and gigged the other three nights which really tested not only our stamina but also the reliability of our gear.
 I had made for myself another short scale in the EB3 style but this time all maple and with higher output pickups but no EQ.
 This was the one I used for practise sessions and playing with friends for fun.
 The other was a 35″ scale neck-through with a laminated wenge neck and mahogany and maple body.
 There were three pickups, all single coils and the EQ which had now evolved into a mid and bass boost.
-This bass had a lovely tone, a bit like a cross between a Rick 4001 and a Jazz and was kept for the more special gigs and for showing-off.
-It was a bit on the heavy side, mainly because of the large body and those twin quarter inch steel truss rods.
-The long scale disappeared mysteriously after a couple of years.
+It had a lovely tone, clean and powerful and was kept for the more special gigs and for showing-off.
+It was too heavy, mainly because of the large body and those twin quarter inch steel truss rods.
+This one disappeared after a couple of years.
 We were always borrowing each other’s equipment and I suspect a friend of a friend may have taken a shine to it.
 The short scale was the real workhorse though and went through a metamorphosis of changing pickups, bridges, electronics and various gauges of fret wire.
-Between these two very different basses I had developed the many ideas which have been further refined to evolve into the models we now produce.
+Between these two very different basses I had developed the many ideas which have been further refined to evolve into the models I now produce.

 Essentially our new models are based on the long scale but with a more contemporary style.
-A smaller, lighter body and modern neck profiles make the bass very comfortable to play.
-Electronically they are absolutely superb with amazingly musical pickups and EQ that further expands the potential of the instrument.
+A smaller, lighter body and modern neck profiles make them very comfortable to play.
+Electronically they are absolutely superb with amazingly expressive pickups and EQ that further expands the potential of the instrument.